vrockai/pipeline-test/docs/content.md

 ---

-## Post-weaning shifts in microbiome composition and metabolism revealed by over 25 000 pig gut metagenome-assembled genomes
+## Post-weaning shifts in microbiome composition and metabolism revealed by over 25 000 pig gut metagenome-assembled genomes.
+ 09.08.2021, _D Gaio, MZ DeMaere, K Anantanawat, TA Chapman, SP Djordjevic, AE Darling_

+Using a previously described metagenomics dataset of 27 billion reads, we reconstructed over 50 000 metagenome-assembled genomes (MAGs) of organisms resident in the porcine gut, 46.5 % of which were classified as &gt;70 % complete with a &lt;10 % contamination rate, and 24.4 % were nearly complete genomes.
+Here, we describe the generation and analysis of those MAGs using time-series samples.
+The gut microbial communities of piglets appear to follow a highly structured developmental programme in the weeks following weaning, and this development is robust to treatments including an intramuscular antibiotic treatment and two probiotic treatments.
+The high resolution we obtained allowed us to identify specific taxonomic 'signatures' that characterize the gut microbial development immediately after weaning.
+Additionally, we characterized the carbohydrate repertoire of the organisms resident in the porcine gut.
+We tracked the abundance shifts of 294 carbohydrate active enzymes, and identified the species and higher-level taxonomic groups carrying each of these enzymes in their MAGs.
+This knowledge can contribute to the design of probiotics and prebiotic interventions as a means to modify the piglet gut microbiome.

 [Source](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000501)

+10.1099/mgen.0.000501

 ---